While many First Ladies displayed some artistic gifts, Ellen Wilson was arguably the most talented.

 EAW: The Art Colony Summers

 By the beginning of the 20th Century, when Ellen’s daughters were coming to maturity, women artists were beginning to be taken more seriously.
-Rosa Bonheur and Berthe Morrisette in Paris, and even Mary Cassatt of Philadelphia, were become well known artists.
+Rosa Bonheur and Berthe Morrisette in Paris, and even Mary Cassatt of Philadelphia, were becoming well known artists.
 They received commissions.
 Their works hung in galleries.

 With more time on her hands, once Woodrow Wilson achieved academic success at Princeton, and her children did not need her constant attention, Ellen could unpack her easel and paints again, and find some uncrowded hours for herself and her art.